 Week 1: Commit to getting fit.
 The American Heart Association (AHA) reports that a large number of deaths each year result from not getting regular physical activity.
 Try to start exercising 3 times a week.
-Be sure to check with your doctor first if you haven't been exercising regularly.
+Be sure to check with your healthcare provider first if you haven't been exercising regularly.
 Build to 150 minutes weekly of moderate aerobic activity (30 to 40 minutes a day, 4 to 5 days a week).
 The more you can exercise, the greater the benefit to your health.

 Week 2: Stop smoking.
 You can have the most positive impact on your heart health by quitting smoking.
 It's also one of the hardest changes to make, so sign up for a smoking cessation program.
 If you don't smoke, make an effort to avoid secondhand smoke.
 Being around smoke can increase your risk for heart disease.

 Week 3: Eat less fat.
 Fat is the most concentrated form of energy and calories.
 Cutting back on fat helps you lose weight and reduces your risk for heart disease and some forms of cancer.

-Week 4: Limit how much saturated fat you eat.
-Lowering the amount of saturated fat in your diet is one of the best ways to lower your LDL (“bad”) cholesterol.
-Saturated fats are a main contributor to heart disease.
-Aim for getting no more than 10% of your daily calories from saturated fat.
-If your daily calorie goal is about 2,000 calories, saturated fats should make up no more than 200 calories of that total.
+Week 4: Limit how much saturated and trans-fats you eat.
+Evidence has shown that replacing saturated fats with unsaturated fats is associated with reduced levels of total cholesterol and LDL (bad) cholesterol as well as reduced risk of cardiovascular disease.
+Aim for getting no more than 5% to 6% of your daily calories from saturated fat.
+If your daily calorie goal is about 2,000 calories, saturated fats should make up no more than 120 calories of that total.
 In addition, the percent intake of trans fats should be limited, such as oils found in margarines, snack foods, and prepared desserts.
 Choose lean cuts of meat and low-fat dairy, and use oils instead of solid fats.
 Limit baked goods, processed meats, and fried foods.